Hire, Fire, Compensate, and Manage Your Workforce Within the Confines of the Law

-Maybe you’re a start-up healthcare business looking to hire a part-time employee.
-Or maybe you’re a larger, established practice in need of guidance for your existing workforce.
+Maybe you’re a healthcare startup looking to hire a part-time employee.
+Or maybe you’re an established practice in need of guidance for your existing workforce.
 The attorneys at Jackson LLP work closely with healthcare providers, practices, and businesses to optimize their employment relationships through proper contracting, labor and wage law compliance, thorough policies and procedures, and appropriate hiring and termination practices.

 Our healthcare employment services often include: